 It is caused by the loss of cells in the brain that produce dopamine, an important neurotransmitter (a chemical that carries signals between the neurons in the brain), which enables us to perform smooth, coordinated movements.

-The tree main symptoms of Parkinson's are tremor (shaking), slowness of movement, and rigidity (muscle stiffness).
+The three main symptoms of Parkinson's are tremor (shaking), slowness of movement, and rigidity (muscle stiffness).

 It gets progressively worse over time, and although there are some treatments that can relieve the symptoms, there is no cure.